 2. Choose the correct paint

-Whether you’re sticking to the same colour all over or painting a stair runner, choose the right paint.
+Whether you’re sticking to the same hallway colour scheme all over or painting a striking stair runner, choose the right paint.
 Rust-Oleum Chalky Finish Floor Paint is ideal.

 The hard-wearing, water-based paint resists knocks and scratches and can be applied directly to wooden floorboards or concrete flooring, and directly over old paint or varnish – with no topcoat needed.